Recognize Damage from Roof Hail

 Roof damage from hail is not always evident.
 Unlike wind and rain, hail can come in many shapes and sizes.
 Hailstones can be pea-sized or they can be golf ball size.
 Early recognition of hail damage can help to preserve the integrity of your roofing system.

-Common Signs and Symptoms of Hail Damage
+Common Signs and Symptoms of Roof Hail Damage

-Hail can be very destructive.
+Hail Damage On ShingleHail can be very destructive.
 The roof is often the most affected area because the roof’s shingles are especially sensitive to hail.
-If you see that a roof has many dents, then this could indicate hail damage.
+If you see that a roof has many dents, then this could indicate for roof hail damage.
 Hail will also leave brown or black streaks on the roof, which is usually an indication that it has been struck by hail.

 Hailstorms can cause a lot of damage to your property.
-Take a look at the roof, windows, and garage if there is any hail damage to see if you need repairs.
+Take a look at the roof, windows, and garage if there is any roof hail damage to see if you need repairs.
 Hail leaves telltale signs on the roof that can’t be seen from the ground.
 On the lawn or driveway, check for small dents or holes.
 Windows will have small pits or cracks in them with either shattered glass or spider webbing that also needs to be repaired.

 There are many signs and symptoms that hail can leave behind, which should help you to detect if you have had any damage.
 One of the most common signs is a leak in your basement or lower level.
 If you see water or a damp spot on the floor, then there’s a chance that your roof may have been damaged by hail.
 You may also notice a change in your plant life, where some of the leaves are browning and dying off prematurely.
-This could be due to different factors, but one of them is likely hail damage from heavier than usual rain events.
+This could be due to different factors, but one of them is likely roof hail damage from heavier than usual rain events.

 What Roofs Are More Susceptible to Hail Damage?